lbroudoux/spring-boot-keycloak-authz/README.md

 * `Get Users` allows to retrieve all users from realm,

 > Once users have been loaded, you should have access to extra links in order to get user roles, attach resource to users or get resources managed/owned by user.
-See below for more on resources,
+See below for more on resources.

 * `Create Resource` illustrates the declaration of a Resource on Keycloak side,

+> This should be done in the same time you create resources into your application database.

 * `Clean Resource` illustrates how to destroy a Resource on Keycloak side,
-* `Check Identity` illustrates the invocation of a protected Resource with resolution of the UMA challenge on the client side.
+* `Check Identity` illustrates the invocation of a protected Resource with resolution of the UMA challenge on the client side,
+* `Attach Resource` near to user illustrates the attachment of the previously created Resource to a user on the server side,

+> This should be done when you're assigning the `manager` role to a Resource within your application.
+Target user is declared as
+`owner` on the Keycloak side.

+* `Get Owned Resources` near to user illustrates how to retrieve Resources owned by user on the server side,